GStaehler/Window-Engine/README.md

 ---

 Welcome to **Window Engine**.
-Window Engine helps you start projects that need draggable and beautiful custom windows.
+Window Engine is a lightweight javascript library, developed by Gauthier Staehler, for draggable and beautiful windows.
 All windows have that structure :

 ```html